British Empire Exhibition: Influence on development of Wembley

+Reception

+While the Exhibition incurred substantial financial losses, this should not be interpreted as the Exhibition being a failure in terms of raw attendance.
+18 million visitors attended in 1924 and 9 million attended in 1925: a substantial slice of the population of Great Britain in the era even accounting for repeat visitors.
+The exhibition also garnered huge coverage in the press, with over 2,000 articles in The Times of London about the event from 1923 to 1925.
+Over 6 million listeners tuned in to the radio broadcast of King George V speech at the opening ceremony.
+Middlebrow British culture continued to be receptive to the brand of imperial pride the Exhibition sought to incubate.

+That said, patience with such direct celebration of the British Empire was wearing thin among parts of the intelligentsia of the period, who were less impressed.
+Edward Elgar, who conducted some of his songs at the opening ceremony, remarked that the pomp and self-importance was "vulgar" and overdone.
+Virginia Woolf visited the Exhibition but was unimpressed; she called it "an outmoded piece of antiquated fiction."
+Punch magazine lampooned the exhibit, the left-leaning New Statesman mostly ignored it, and the Daily Herald condemned it, writing "to this debased spirit we owe many unnecessary wars, the loss of much valuable blood."

 In popular culture

-The Exhibition is a key location in the P.G.
-Wodehouse short story, "The Rummy Affair of Old Biffy", in which Sir Roderick Glossop describes it as "the most supremely absorbing and educational collection of objects, both animate and inanimate, gathered from the four corners of the Empire, that has ever been assembled in England's history."
-Bertie Wooster is somewhat less impressed, remarking that "millions of people, no doubt, are so constituted that they scream with joy and excitement at the spectacle of a stuffed porcupine-fish or a glass jar of seeds from Western Australia – but not Bertram" and sneaks off to the Planters' Bar in the West Indian section for a Green Swizzle.
+The Exhibition is a key location in the P. G. Wodehouse short story, "The Rummy Affair of Old Biffy", in which Sir Roderick Glossop describes it as "the most supremely absorbing and educational collection of objects, both animate and inanimate, gathered from the four corners of the Empire, that has ever been assembled in England's history."
+Bertie Wooster is somewhat less impressed, remarking that "millions of people, no doubt, are so constituted that they scream with joy and excitement at the spectacle of a stuffed porcupine-fish or a glass jar of seeds from Western Australia – but not Bertram".

 The British Empire Exhibition features in David Lean's 1944 film This Happy Breed, starring Celia Johnson.

 In Sir John Betjeman's celebrated Metro-Land (1973) the poet recalls his childhood experience of the exhibition in the "Wembley" segment.

+In the 31st episode of The Duchess of Duke Street (1977), a scene opens on Mrs Crocker holding up a large souvenir teatowel from the British Empire Exhibition 1925 as Mary and Starr discuss with other servants what they had enjoyed at the exhibition.
+The scene ends with old Merriman saying it could not compare with the Great Exhibition.

 In Charlie Higson's Young Bond novel SilverFin (Puffin, 2005), the young James Bond is impressed by the height of the rollercoaster at the British Empire Exhibition in 1925.

 The Exhibition features in the opening scene of the 2010 film The King's Speech.
 The film is based on the future George VI's relationship with speech therapist Lionel Logue following his speech at the Exhibition on 31 October 1925, which proved to be highly embarrassing due to his pronounced stammer.

-The popular British drama Downton Abbey featured a storyline where the members of the Crawley family and their servants jointly listen to the radio for the very first time - it was an address of the King at the British Empire Exhibition.